-On February 14, 2007, we entered into a securitization revolving credit facility (the "Facility") which is backed by a revolving pool of loans.
-Under the Facility, we may obtain up to \$200 million (with an ability to increase to \$250 million subject to certain conditions) in financing for loan investments.
-Advances under the Facility will be used by us primarily to make additional investments.
-We expect that the Facility will be primarily secured by the loans acquired by us with the advances under the Facility.
-We will borrow under the Facility through our wholly-owned, special-purpose bankruptcy remote subsidiary, Kohlberg Capital Funding LLC I. Under the Facility, funds are loaned by or through BMO Capital Markets Corp., the lender, at prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, at prevailing LIBOR rates, plus an applicable spread.
+On February 14, 2007, we entered into a Credit Facility that is backed by a revolving pool of loans.
+Under the Credit Facility, we may obtain up to \$200 million (with an ability to increase to \$250 million subject to certain conditions) in financing for loan investments.
+Advances under the Credit Facility will be used by us primarily to make additional investments.
+We expect that the Credit Facility will be primarily secured by the loans acquired by us with the advances under the Credit Facility.
+We will borrow under the Credit Facility through our wholly-owned, special-purpose bankruptcy remote subsidiary, Kohlberg Capital Funding LLC I. Under the Credit Facility, funds are loaned by or through BMO Capital Markets Corp., the lender, at prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, at prevailing LIBOR rates, plus an applicable spread.

-Under the Facility, we are subject to limitations as to how borrowed funds may be used, including restrictions on geographic and industry concentrations, loan size, payment frequency and status, average life, collateral interests and investment ratings.
-We are also subject to regulatory restrictions on leverage which may affect the amount of funding that we can obtain under the Facility.
-The Facility also includes certain requirements relating to portfolio performance, including required minimum portfolio yield and limitations on delinquencies and charge-offs, a violation of which could result in the early amortization of the Facility, limit further advances and, in some cases, result in an event of default.
+Under the Credit Facility, we are subject to limitations as to how borrowed funds may be used, including restrictions on geographic and industry concentrations, loan size, payment frequency and status, average life, collateral interests and investment ratings.
+We are also subject to regulatory restrictions on leverage which may affect the amount of funding that we can obtain under the Credit Facility.
+The Credit Facility also includes certain requirements relating to portfolio performance, including required minimum portfolio yield and limitations on delinquencies and charge-offs, a violation of which could result in the early amortization of the Credit Facility, limit further advances and, in some cases, result in an event of default.
 The interest charged on borrowed funds is based on the commercial paper rate plus 0.70% and is payable monthly.
-The Facility has a commitment termination date of February 14, 2012.
-Under the terms of the Facility, we were required to pay a one-time 0.50% structuring fee.
-Additionally, we are also required to pay an annual commitment fee, payable monthly, equal to 0.225% for any unused portion of the Facility.
+The Credit Facility has a commitment termination date of February 14, 2012.
+Under the terms of the Credit Facility, we were required to pay a one-time 0.50% structuring fee.
+Additionally, we are also required to pay an annual commitment fee, payable monthly, equal to 0.225% for any unused portion of the Credit Facility.

-The pool of loans securing the Facility is required to meet certain eligibility criteria specified in the documents governing the Facility.
-There can be no assurance that we will be able to borrow the amounts anticipated under the Facility.
+The pool of loans securing the Credit Facility is required to meet certain eligibility criteria specified in the documents governing the Credit Facility.
+There can be no assurance that we will be able to borrow the amounts anticipated under the Credit Facility.

-We expect that the portfolio of loans securing the Facility will be required to generate an annual rate of return of approximately 3% to cover annual interest payments on obligations incurred under the Facility.
+We expect that the portfolio of loans securing the Credit Facility will be required to generate an annual rate of return of approximately 3% to cover annual interest payments on obligations incurred under the Credit Facility.